hsci-r/finnish-media-scrapers/README.md

 ## Installation

 Install the scripts (and Python module) using `pip install finnish-media-scrapers`.
 After this, the scripts should be useable from the command line, and the functionality importable from Python.
+Or, if you have [pipx](https://pypa.github.io/pipx/) and just want the command line scripts, use `pipx install finnish-media-scrapers` instead.

 ## General workflow